Updated to reflect restrictions at the Niagara border crossings.

 What the heck is Flagpoling?

-Flagpoling means applying for the renewal of your work (or study) permit by leaving Canada at a border crossing with the USA, and re-entering, usually immediately.
+Flagpoling means applying for the renewal of your work (or study) permit by leaving Canada at a border crossing with the USA, and re-entering, sometimes immediately.
 The same practice is also used for those seeking to validate their PR status and/or PR visa.
 In other words, you take a trip “around the flagpole” and re-enter Canada where you present your documentation and get that new work or study permit stamp in your passport.
+Immigroup strongly recommends staying in the US for some time before re-entering Canada.

 Why do people do this odd little hack?
 Because it saves a lot of time: